deco31416/MicaUSD-Stablecoin/README.md

 **[Deco31416](https://github.com/deco31416)**
 For more information, Visit: [deco31416.com](https://www.deco31416.com/)

-#### Project developed exclusively for demonstration purposes - this is an ongoing development project.
+#### Project developed exclusively for demonstration purposes - This is an ongoing development project.